Carl1988A/Classification-machine-learning-models/README.md

 # Classification-machine-learning-models
-My first project related to classification using different machine learning algorithms
+My first Data Science project is related to a classification model using different machine learning algorithms;
+The goal is to predict whether or not a user will download a malicious app right after clicking a fradulent ad;
+The original dataset is available at: https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/data;